chenxiaolong/BCP/README.md

 4. Enable call playback.
 When enabling for the first time, BCPSample will ask for notification permissions on Android 13+.
 This is required for the background service to bring itself to the foreground when a phone call is active.

+5. Select an audio file to play during phone calls.

-5. To install future updates, there are a couple methods:
+6. To install future updates, there are a couple methods:

     * If installed via Magisk, the module can be updated right from Magisk Manager's modules tab.
 Flashing the new version in Magisk manually also works just as well.
     * The `.apk` can also be extracted from the zip and be directly installed.
 With this method, the old version exists as a system app and the new version exists as a user-installed update to the system app.
 This method is more convenient if BCPSample is baked into the Android firmware image.